Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              IDR frame at the time corresponding
              to the event presentation time.

+        9h.
+In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox 'emeb' or 'embe', 8 embe

         9i.
-In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue SHOULD be used.
-             The duration and timescale of this DashEventMessageBox MUST correspond to the duration and timescale of the sample to fill the timeline.
+In the case of 9, if ID3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]

         9j.
-In the case of 9, if ID3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]

-        9k.
 In the case of 9, the value and id field of the DashEventMessageBox can be used by the [=Receiving Entity=] to detect duplicate events.

-      10. The [=Ingest source=] SHOULD not embed inband top level DashEventMessage Boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
+      10. The [=Ingest source=] SHOULD NOT embed inband top level DashEventMessage Boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
            In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.

-Note: [[!MPEGCMAF]] has the notion of an inband DashEventMessageBox to convey metadata and event messages.
-In the current specification a separate track is used instead to convey timed metadata and event messages.
-Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by not interleaving them.
-The [=Ingest source=] SHOULD NOT send inband emsg box and the receiver SHOULD ignore it.
-Instead DashEventMessageBox can be carried in samples of the timed metadata track as described in clause 9.
+           Also in DASH 4th edition, all DASHEventMessageBoxes must have presenation_time, later as the segment earlies presentation time, this makes re-signalling of continuation events (events still active) troublesome

 ##  Requirements for signalling and conditioning splice points  ## {#splicing}